burdiuz/js-multibyte-stream/README.md

  - ObjectType records values of object fields to stream.
 It should be provided with object schema or can read object schema from populated object(properties with default values to read data types from them).
  - ArrayType uses any other type for array elements and records it's content to stream.
 It works with arrays that contain elements of same type, values of other types will lead to unexpected results.
  - BigIntType works with [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) values of length up to 128 bits.
+ - EnumType should be provided with list of possible values, saves index of the value to stream.

 > IntType with variable size uses first 3 bits to specify how many of 4-bit chunks used to record value.